shahryar100979/NetworkFlowTraceBackPythonScript/sample of outputs/README.md

 ## Sample of Outputs
-These outputs are results of the 6 problems in NetworkFlowProblem-Data.xlsx
+Theis folder includes outputs generated for the 6 problems in NetworkFlowProblem-Data.xlsx, located in the 'input' folder.